Omaha Beach: D-Day, June 6, 1944

 A crack medievalist and storyteller, Howarth brings to life the momentous events of 1066 in rich, anecdotal history -- a classic portrait of the Norman invasion and conquest of England.

-A Traveller's History of France
+A Traveller's History of Paris

 The Secret Life of the Seine